umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 #### GlobalSetting UmbracoPath cannot be configured

-It is no longer possible to rename the /Umbraco folder path by configuration, the property still exists but is hardcoded to /Umbraco and will be removed in V12.
+It is no longer possible to rename the `/Umbraco` folder path using configuration.
+The property still exists but is hardcoded to `/Umbraco` and will be removed in Umbraco 12, planned for release in June 2023.

 </details>